ArcBest (ARCB)

 13. Is Now The Time To Buy ArcBest?

 ArcBest doesn’t pass our quality test.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its low gross margins indicate some combination of competitive pressures and high production costs.
+First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its market-beating ROIC suggests it has been a well-managed company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its projected EPS for the next year is lacking.

-ArcBest’s P/E ratio based on the next 12 months is 10.5x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
+ArcBest’s P/E ratio based on the next 12 months is 17.8x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
 There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.